DEEPANSHUSINGHKHOKHAR/DEEPANSHUSINGHKHOKHAR/README.md

 - 🌏 Based in [Delhi,India].

 ## 📂 What I’m Working On
-- 🔭 Currently exploring [Add your current projects or areas of focus].
+- 🔭 Currently exploring [Job or Internships].
-- 🌱 Learning more about [Add topics/technologies you're learning].
+- 🌱 Learning more about [Machine Learning and DSA ].

 ## 💡 Interests
 - 🤖 Data Analysis / Data Science / Data Mining